 oil for shallow frying

 Heat oil in large pot on medium heat.
-Add cumin seeds for a few seconds.
+Add coriander seeds for a few seconds.
 Sauté onion until fragrant.
 Turn heat to medium low, add all the powder spices, butter and cardamon pods.
 Sauté for about 1-2 minutes.
 Add cauliflower, vegetable stock, mushroom & miso stock.
 Stir to mix well and cook until cauliflower is half cooked.
 Stir in chickpeas, yoghurt, salt, black pepper and coconut milk and bring to a boil.
 Turn heat to low, cover and simmer for 10 minutes.
 Remove lid and add in fresh tofu, gently stir in to mix well and let it simmer uncovered for about 10 minutes.
 Check seasoning and then turn off hob.

 Now in a plate, add rice flour, cornflour, salt, black pepper and sumac.
 Coat each tofu cubes well.
 Heat oil in a shallow pan when it’s hot add tofu in let it cook till all brown.
 Remove to a paper towel plate to drip dry oil.
 Then add into the curry.
 Serve with rice and a glass of white wine.
 Enjoy!!!!!